Table of Contents

 All final tests and examinations (except laboratory examinations) will be scheduled in the final examination period.
 Requests for exemption from this regulation must be directed to the Vice-President (Academic & Research) for authorization.

-Normally final examinations for Spring/Summer term non-correspondence courses will take place during the last scheduled class.
+Normally final examinations for Spring/Summer term non-self-directed distance learning courses will take place during the last scheduled class.

-Final examinations for Spring/Summer term correspondence courses will normally be written on the Saturday prior to the start of the Fall term.
+Final examinations for Spring/Summer term self-directed distance learning courses will normally be written on the Saturday prior to the start of the Fall term.

 Academic Departments must retain all final examination papers on file for six months following the date of the examination.